naoshibaikyu/superbuddn/test.md

 %Fine. **[grumble]**

-Fallingstar: Okay, that has to be the craziest thing I've ever seen.
+Fallingstar Happy: Okay, that has to be the craziest thing I've ever seen.
 Who would have thought a Joe could dance?

 Iga Happy: Go, 109, go!